Skip to main content

 File a written waiver with the court or simply do not request the fee in the final accounting.

-Attorney Fees: Negotiation and Alternatives
+Probate Lawyer Fees California: Negotiation and Alternatives

 Can I Negotiate Statutory Fees?